 So Peter then noticed that even though he was faithfully cleaning his filter cartridge, HIS WATER LOOKED CLEAR!
-So why was he still getting sediment buildup in the bottom of his boiler?

-He called us and we discovered that he had NEVER replaced his filter cartridge and his furnace was more than 6 years old.
+We were able to speak with him and we discovered that he had NEVER replaced his filter cartridge and his furnace was more than 6 years old.

 The good news is that these cartridges are not expensive.
-Peter just ordered a replacement and he no longer gets any sediment buildup in his boiler!
+So, Peter just ordered a replacement and he no longer gets any sediment buildup in his boiler!

 So be sure to replace your filter cartridge every five years.
 Just click HERE for more info on the filter cartridge.